 Use a shampoo with targeted ingredients: "I would suggest an invigorating shampoo that refreshes the scalp and decongests pores and the hair follicle," says Saviano.
 "Look for ingredients like rosemary and mint that are naturally stimulating."

-Hughes recommends a shampoo with protein to help strengthen hair and tea tree to clarify the scalp of impurities.
+Use a shampoo with protein to help strengthen hair and tea tree oil to clarify the scalp of impurities.

 Eat a healthy diet: While treating food as fuel for your body should be a top priority regardless of your hair goals, maintaining a healthy diet is excellent for your locks.
 Says Hughes, "Poor diet can affect your body entirely, so this can include your hair (even some medications' side effects can cause hair loss)."
 For starters, a protein-rich diet will help foster healthy growth.